ParlatoI/Shark-Forecasting_Capstone/README.md

 - [X] Classification Modeling using Unsupervised and Supervised Models

-- [ ] Model Evaluation
+- [X] Model Evaluation

-- [ ] Final Review & Interpretations of Results
+- [X] Final Review & Interpretations of Results

-### Potential Pitfalls

-- Sharks are complex biological creatures so there are many variables that could influence their movement patterns, however, I need to be mindful of how much my system would be able to handle when it comes to processing and then using it to train models (i.e. not very feasible to have to wait for hours for training to be completed).
-Taking a sampling and/or reducing the dataset as needed should help with mitigating issues related to this.

 ### How will we know if the question is answered?